epfml/getting-started/docs/faq.md

 <summary><i> I get some permission error such as PermissionError: [Errno 13] Permission denied: '/mloscratch/hf_cache/...`. </i> </summary>
 This is probably related to the user and group permissions.
 Two things: for containers, make sure your user id is yours and the group id is 83070 (which stands for the runai-mlo group).
 Also, please add the following line to your .bashrc or .zshrc: umask 007 (e.g. via echo "umask 007" >> ~/.zshrc.
 Make sure that this is persistent or always done for all containers you use).
-If the problem persists, please contact us in the #it or #cluster channel.
+If the problem persists, please contact us in the #-it or #-cluster channel.

 As an explanation, we set up the huggingface cache (via the environment variable HF_HOME=/mloscratch/hf_cache) to be shared between users so that large datasets, checkpoints, ... are not downloaded repeatedly.
 You can also deactivate the huggingface cache, but it should work; so let us know if there's a problem.
 </details>